 Collaboration is behavioural, not a process or system.
 As a behaviour, it can’t be taught.
 It’s something that some people exhibit and other people copy.
 It’s Homo Imitans more than Sapiens.

 If you want to create a collaborative environment, you would waste your time preaching collaboration.
 You need some good collaborators who collaborate and other people can mimic.
 Simple.
-I you didn’t have any, you may have to import them, transplant them, inject them, parachute them.
+If you don’t have any, you may have to import them, transplant them, inject them, parachute them in.
 It won’t happen otherwise.

-Collaboration wont come down from the ski.
-Unless you have a 10 or 20 year plan, you can’t afford a slow change un the culture.
+Collaboration won’t come down from the sky.
+Unless you have a 10 or 20 year plan, you can’t afford a slow change in the culture.
 Not now.